sensei-hacker/inavwiki/Modes.md

 ### ALTHOLD

 The altitude of the aircraft a the moment you activate this mode is fixed.

+### AUTOLEVEL (FW)

+AUTOLEVEL will attempt to automatically tune the pitch offset (`fw_level_pitch_trim`) a fixed-wing airplane needs to not lose altitude when flying straight in ANGLE mode.

+The new value isn't saved to EEPROM, you have to save it manually using either the configurator or a [stick combo](https://github.com/iNavFlight/inav/blob/master/docs/Controls.md).

-### AUTOTUNE
+### AUTOTUNE (FW)

-**AUTOTUNE is only available for fixed wing**

 For detailed description go to https://github.com/iNavFlight/inav/wiki/Tune-INAV-PIFF-controller-for-fixedwing